Simon Boyar, World-Renowned

 Drummer and Percussionist

 Simon Boyar is a world renowned percussionist, drummer, composer, producer, and educator.
 He is widely regarded as among the top percussionists of his generation, and he boasts a world class resume that in terms of sheer diversity is unrivaled by many is his field.
 He has given performances as a soloist, chamber musician, freelance percussionist, drummer, and outreach clinician across the globe to critical acclaim.
 An avidly sought out commissioner of new music, Simon has been called upon time and time again by elite composers to participate in the world premieres of many ground breaking works for his instrument.
 Simon has composed an entire catalog of marimba and percussion music.
 His unique brand of music has developed a global following and is performed around the world.
 As a producer, Boyar has been sought out by many professional touring artists for collaborative efforts resulting in the creation of cutting edge experiences in performance and sound.
 In the field of education, his unique method and mentoring approach is in constant demand by the world’s top conservatories and universities.
 He has served as a faculty member at both The Juilliard School and NYU Steinhardt and has produced successful students time and time again.
 He is also endorsed by leading drum and percussion companies Yamaha and Vic Firth.
 Simon is the owner and founder of the Simon Boyar School of Drums and Percussion in Westchester NY, an absolute game changer for music education in the area.
-At the Simon Boyar Drum School, Simon also provides the world's finest instruments to students and professionals as Yamaha drums, Zildjian cymbals, Vic Firth sticks/mallets/products, and Remo drum heads/products dealer.
+At the Simon Boyar Drum School, Simon also provides the world's finest instruments to students and professionals as a Yamaha drums, Zildjian cymbals, Vic Firth sticks/mallets/products, and Remo drum heads/products dealer.

 Boyar has performed as a percussion soloist and chamber musician around the world.
 As a soloist he has performed with dozens of orchestras including The New Jersey Symphony Orchestra, The American Symphony Orchestra, The Korean Symphony Orchestra, The National Polish Radio Orchestra of Katowice, The New Mexico Symphony, The Puerto Rican Symphony, The Fort Collins Symphony, The Juilliard Orchestra, and many others.
 He has performed under the baton of renowned conductors such as George Manahan, Sergiu Comissiona, Harold Farberman, and Leon Botstein.
 As a chamber musician, Simon has performed and collaborated with artists such as Branford Marsalis, Alpin Hong, Mike Garson, Gilles Vonsattel, Andres Cardenes, Janet Sung, Oren Fader, David Leisner, Guillermo Figueroa, Andrea Fisher (Fluterscooter), and percussionists Jonathan Haas, Greg Giannascoli, Josh Quillen, and Ian Rosenbaum.
 He has served as the director of the NYU Percussion Chamber Music Ensemble and Program.
 Additionally, he has served as the director of the NYU Sandbox festival where he worked closely and performed alongside Sandbox Percussion and composer Andy Akiho.